Uncover the Hidden: The Comprehensive Guide to Penetration Testing

 Wireless Penetration Testing

-Wireless penetration testing assesses the security of wireless networks, including Wi-Fi networks.
+Wireless pen testing assesses the security of wireless networks, including Wi-Fi networks.
 It aims to identify weaknesses in encryption protocols, access controls, and authentication mechanisms, which could lead to unauthorised access.

 Social Engineering Penetration Testing